tayvano/lazarus-bluenoroff-research/lazarus-background.md

     - 1,700 (+/-) whose mission is to conduct financial cybercrime by concentrating on long-term assessment and exploiting enemy network vulnerabilities.
 Bluenoroff exploits the systems for financial gain for the regime or to take control of the system.
 (2020)

     - Meanwhile, the Bluenoroff group, a subgroup of the Lazarus Group, is more focused on attacking financial institutions and cryptocurrency exchanges.

-    - The activities of the Lazarus Group have been reported not only in Korea but in a number of countries 2](https://www.virusbulletin.com/virusbulletin/2018/11/vb2018-paper-hacking-sony-pictures/#ref2), [3](https://www.virusbulletin.com/virusbulletin/2018/11/vb2018-paper-hacking-sony-pictures/#ref3)].

     - APT38 is a financially motivated group sponsored by North Korea, known for significant financial compromises and its use of destructive malware against financial institutions.
 The group has been attributed to sophisticated compromises targeting Interbank Fund Transfer Systems to steal millions of dollars at a time across multiple countries worldwide.

     - A related, and likely subgroup of APT38 that also primarily focuses on financial activity, is referred to in the open source as “CryptoCore” or “Dangerous Password”